lightRajat/HangMan/README.md

 # hangman.js
-**To create the classic guess-the-letter game with all the functions you might need**
+**To create the classic guess-the-word game with all the functions you might need**

 ## Notable Features